vaelen/website/content/post/arm-assembly-sorting/index.md

 ---
 After taking a hiatus for two years, I've started working with ARM assembly language again.
 I realized that the code I had been working on before had become a sort of utility library, so I rearranged the [git repository](https://github.com/vaelen/assembly/tree/master/arm/util) to reflect that.

 While doing so, I noticed that my sorting libraries were in an incomplete state, so I decided to work on finishing them.
-The result is that I now have three working sort functions that all operate in place on an existing array of 32bit signed integers.
-I also have the [minimum heap code](https://github.com/vaelen/assembly/blob/master/arm/util/heap.s) that I [wrote about previously]({{< ref "/post/arm-assembly-binary-heaps/index.md" >}}).
-This can also be used to sort an array, although it requires the creation of a separate data structure.
+The result is that I now have four working sort functions that all operate in place on an existing array of 32bit signed integers.

 Below you'll find more details about each of the sorting algorithms I implemented, along with the code.
 All of the following code snippets are licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).